MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 -   Use a web service in your website

-Mirror includes an Authenticator component framework that allows you to implement any authentication scheme you need.
+Mirror includes a  NetworkAuthenticator component that allows you to implement any authentication scheme you need.

 ## Encryption Warning